burlster1980/arupcodev060/content/arup-pages/campaigns/covid-19-launch-v4.md

         		<div class="mid-width">
         			<h2 class="section-heading animate animate-content">Data, technology and modelling</h2>
         			<div class="animate animate-content">
                         <p>Understanding people’s behaviour and preferences and drawing insightful conclusions has never been more vital.
-Fortunately, a new generation of data modelling tools and techniques mean we are equipped to analyse and understand this situation.</p>
+Fortunately, a new generation of data modelling tools and techniques mean we are equipped to analyse and understand this situation.
+What will the restarted world look like?</p>
                     </div>
         		</div>
         		<!-- add in mobile version -->